 What is background noise?

 In audio recording, noise refers to residual low level sounds, the ambient noises you sometimes hear during the quiet parts of a recording.
-Noise is a normal byproduct of sound recording, but when it consists of obvious, unwanted background sounds it can have a noticeable—even deleterious—effect on your recordings.
+Noise is a normal byproduct of sound recording, but when it consists of obvious, unwanted background sounds it can have a noticeable—even negative—effect on your recordings.

 My colleague Prem Seetharaman, an AI and audio researcher at Descript, breaks noise down into three categories, each with its own causes: